High PSA Levels

 This guide can help you keep track of your PSA levels.

 2. American Cancer Society Web Site.
-American Cancer Society Guidelines for the Early Detection of Cancer. http://www.cancer.org/Healthy/FindCancerEarly/CancerScreeningGuidelines/american-cancer-society-guidelines-for-the-early-detection-of-cancer.
-Accessed April 26, 2012.
+American Cancer Society Recommendations for prostate cancer early detection. http://www.cancer.org/cancer/prostatecancer/moreinformation/prostatecancerearlydetection/prostate-cancer-early-detection-acs-recommendations.
+Accessed January 29, 2014.

 3. Carter HB, Partin AW.
 Diagnosis and staging of prostate cancer.
 In: Retik AB, Vaughan ED Jr, Wein AJ, eds.
 Campbell's Urology.
 8th ed.
 Philadelphia, Pa: WB Saunders Co; 2002:3055-3079.